ros2/ros2_documentation/source/Developer-Tools/Testing/Testing.rst

 For RHEL you can install binary packages from the **ros-testing** repository, by enabling the testing repository on the source configuration:

-1. Make sure you have a working ROS 2 installation for rpm packages (see the :doc:`RHEL installation instructions <RHEL-Install-RPMs>`).
+1. Make sure you have a working ROS 2 installation for rpm packages (see the :doc:`RHEL installation instructions <../../Get-Started/Installation/RHEL-Install-RPMs>`).

 2. Enable testing and disable main repository: